 The financial aid process begins by filling out the Free Application for Federal Student Aid (FAFSA).
-If you wish to apply for financial aid, including loans and work study, then you must complete the FAFSA.
-If you are only interested in your merit aid, you are not required to complete the FAFSA.
-Please email the Office of Financial Aid to advise them you will not be completing the FAFSA form.
+If you wish to apply for financial aid, including loans and work study, you must complete the FAFSA.
+If you're only interested in merit aid, you are not required to complete the FAFSA.
+Please email the Office of Financial Aid and advise them you will not be completing the FAFSA form.

-You can complete the FAFSA online at www.fafsa.gov.
-The data entered on the FAFSA will be used to calculate an Expected Family Contribution (EFC).
+Complete the FAFSA online at www.fafsa.gov.
+The data entered on the FAFSA is used to calculate an Expected Family Contribution (EFC).
 The EFC is used by the Financial Aid Office to determine eligibility for federal, state, and institutional aid.

 You may select up to 10 schools to receive the results of your FAFSA.
-You should enter Rosemont's school code (003360) if you would like to receive financial aid from Rosemont College.
+If you're interested in financial aid from Rosemont College, enter our school code (003360).

-You and your parent will both need to sign the FAFSA.
-You can sign electronically with your FSA ID (federal student aid id) issued U.S. Department of Education while completing your FAFSA.
-Please note that the student and parent need to have separate email addresses.
-Alternately, you can print a signature page which both you and your parent will need to sign and return by mail to the FAFSA processor but this generally causes extreme delays.
+Both you and your parent need to sign the FAFSA.
+Sign electronically with your FSA ID (federal student aid id), issued by the U.S. Department of Education while completing your FAFSA.
+Please note, the applying student and parent need separate email addresses.
+Alternately, you can print a signature page, which also needs to be signed by both student and parent, and return it by mail to the FAFSA processor.
+However, this generally causes extreme delays.

-Rosemont College generally receives FAFSA results in 2-4 business days if the application is signed electronically.
+If an application is signed electronically, Rosemont College generally receives FAFSA results in 2-4 business days.

-Completing the FAFSA does not have to be as daunting as it seems.
-Just follow the seven easy steps discussed in these videos and you will soon find yourself finished with completing the FAFSA.
-You can watch them all at once or one at a time.
-Don’t hesitate to contact us if you have questions along the way at (610)520-3115 or email@example.com.
+Completing the FAFSA is not as daunting as it seems.
+Simply follow the seven easy steps discussed in the videos linked below.
+Remember, don’t hesitate to contact us if you have questions along the way at (610)520-3115 or by email at email@example.com.

 There are a number of reasons why your financial aid might need to be updated.
 If data on your FAFSA changes through verification or corrections you make, your EFC may change, affecting your eligibility.
 If so, a revised award package will be created.
 If you receive additional aid after your initial award package, your eligibility may be affected.
 Changes in enrollment or housing status can also impact the financial aid offered.
 Any time a change is made to your financial aid package, you will receive an electronic notification to review your financial aid record on our iNet financial aid portal.